Road trip to Iceland

 Iceland is becoming an increasingly popular country to visit.
 It is known as the land of fire and ice, for its diverse landscape.
 One of the greatest things about visiting Iceland is its landscape uniqueness.
 Iceland has everything from volcanoes to geysers, ice caves, and waterfalls.

 Iceland is known as the land of fire and ice

-Our road trip in Iceland started by visiting the capital city of Reykjavik via WOW airlines.
+Our road trip to Iceland started by visiting the capital city of Reykjavik via WOW airlines.
 A cozy Christmas atmosphere was the best gift against the windy and rainy November.
-What followed was an amazing road trip by arctic adventures with a local guide, Sindri a truly wise man.
+What followed was an amazing road trip through arctic adventures with a local guide, Sindri a truly wise man.

 On a clear day, we get great views of Mount Hekla on the way to Seljalandsfoss, one of the most unusual waterfalls in the world.
-We did walk behind the powerful but graceful falls to enjoy the view from both sides.
-Next up, is Skógafoss, a really impressive waterfall which drops 60 m into the tranquil pool below.
+We walked behind the powerful but graceful falls to enjoy the view from both sides.
+Next up, is Skógafoss, a really impressive waterfall that drops 60 m into the tranquil pool below.
 There are 527 steps leading to the top giving another vantage point.
 The famous volcano, Eyjafjallajökull, lurks high above the waterfall.
-First stop for rest at the small coastal town of Vík, a really great place to catch the mesmerizing northern lights if the conditions were right.
+The first stop for a rest is at the small coastal town of Vík.
+It’s a really great place to catch the mesmerizing northern lights if the conditions are right.

-day 3: Glacier hiking!
 We were given ice crampons and everything you needed to explore *Svínafellsjökull glacier.
-The glacier is dynamic, it is always moving and changing, incredible ice features are constantly being formed.
+The glacier is dynamic, it is always moving and changing, and incredible ice features are constantly being formed.

 The last day once more in the capital city of Reykjavik, in order to explore modern art at museums and visit Harpa at night for an event!
 Iceland is a place that will always call us back, both for the amazing landscape but also for the warm-hearted people!

 All the photos from my trip are at